multinet-app/multinet-server/devops/README.md

 To set the root account password, you can either supply it on the command line (see below) or just let Ansible prompt you for it.

-To use a wildcard ssl certificate for your domain you'll need to supply one, we use Let's Encrypt, and pass in the file path to the command.
+To use a wildcard SSL certificate for your domain you'll need to supply one (we use Let's Encrypt) and pass in the file path to the command.
 If you're using a provider other than Let's Encrypt, you'll have to modify the playbook to work with your provider and file structure.
 If you're using Let's Encrypt, follow along with [this](https://medium.com/@saurabh6790/generate-wildcard-ssl-certificate-using-lets-encrypt-certbot-273e432794d7) guide to generate a wildcard certificate.
 This playbook assumes you have the certificate files and that they're in the default location.